Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Main Results

-The proof of this result will be given in Section \ref{sec: proof of Main Result}.
-The example we construct is simple: all diagonal entries of $A$ are $1$ and all off-diagonal entries are $c $, where $c$ is a constant close to $1$.
+Remark 1: The example we construct is simple: all diagonal entries of $A$ are $1$ and all off-diagonal entries are $c $, where $c$ is a constant close to $1$.
 It is known that the SDD (symmetric diagonally dominant) system can be solved in almost linear time (see, e.g., \cite{spielman2004nearly,spielman2014nearly,Peng14} and the references therein).
 While for SDD system the off-diagonal entries have very small magnitude, the hard instance we construct can be viewed as the opposite of the SDD system: the off-diagonal entries are chosen as large as possible so that the matrix remains positive definite.

+Remark 2: Throughout the paper, our discussion focuses the comparison of the \textit{total time complexity}, instead of the \textit{iteration complexity}.
+For quadratic problems, the two are closely related because each epoch of C-CD, GD and R-CD (under the proper definition of ``epoch'') takes approximately the same time.
+For general convex problems, our lower bound result Theorem \ref{thm: lower bound} should be viewed as a lower bound on the iteration complexity of C-CD.